schoodicsolutions/main-site/src/routes/(md)/(legal)/terms-and-conditions/+page.md

 ---
    title: Terms and Conditions
+   description: Our terms and conditions outline the rules and regulations for using our website and services.
-   contactBlurb: Need to contact us about a legal matter?
+   contactBlurb: Need to contact us?
 ---

 **Terms and Conditions**